Mohammad Abu Fani: Ferencváros

 On 15 June 2023, Abu Fani signed for four years for Ferencváros.

 On 20 April 2024, the Ferencváros–Kisvárda tie ended with a goalless draw at the Groupama Aréna on the 29th match day of the 2023–24 Nemzeti Bajnokság I season which meant that Ferencváros won their 35th championship.

 On 15 May 2024, Ferencváros were defeated by Paks 2–0 in the 2024 Magyar Kupa Final at the Puskás Aréna.

+Abu Fani won the 2024–25 Nemzeti Bajnokság I season with Ferencváros after beating Győr 2–1 at the ETO Park on the last match day on 24 May 2025.
+On 9 May 2026, he won the 2025–26 Magyar Kupa season with Ferencváros by beating Zalaegerszegi TE 1–0 in the 2026 Magyar Kupa final at Puskás Aréna.

+Red Star Belgrade

+On 13 June 2026, Abu Fani joined Serbian SuperLiga club Red Star Belgrade on a three-year deal with an option for a fourth.

 International career

 Since youth, Abu Fani played for both the under-19 and the under-21 national teams of Israel, appearing in 18 matches, and scoring three goals for the U19s.

 He made his senior debut for Israel on 8 October 2020 in a UEFA Euro 2020 qualifying play-offs away match against Scotland.

 Abu Fani has faced Islamophobic taunts from far-right Israeli football hooligans despite playing for the national team.
-During his team's 2-1 victory over Andorra at a Euro 2024 tournament qualifier, Abu Fani was booed and called a "terrorist" by far-right fans of Beitar Jerusalem F.C.
+During his team's 2–1 victory over Andorra at a Euro 2024 tournament qualifier, Abu Fani was booed and called a "terrorist" by far-right fans of Beitar Jerusalem.
 After the incident, Abu Fani's father said "When the opposing team swears at you, it’s a sign you’re a good player.
 When it comes from your fans, it hurts."

 On 9 September 2024, Abu Fani scored his first senior international goal against Italy in the UEFA Nations League.
 A month later in the return match against Italy, Abu Fani scored an "Olimpico" goal directly from the corner kick.